sixpack/sixpack-js/README.md

 ## Usage

 Check out the examples in the `examples` directory for some quick examples for how to use the library.
-Note that when using in the browser callbacks only take a single parameter: the response.
 When using in node they take two: an error and response.

 Here's a very basic example in node: